 CMA Exam Cost

 There are two parts to the CMA exam, and you’ll take the exam on one of several designated annual CMA exam dates.
 Both sections are challenging, and CMA exam questions aren’t easy to answer without a lot of study beforehand.
-This isn’t something where you’ll want to just walk in and take the CMA certification test without preparing first.
+This isn’t something where you’ll want to just walk in unprepared.

 The student/academic fee does not apply to graduates, even if you just recently graduated.

-In addition to paying for each part, entrants have to pay a one time non-refundable CMA entrance fee.
-The price varies based on whether or not you are a professional member or student.
+In addition to paying for each part, entrants have to pay a one-time non-refundable CMA entrance fee.
+The price varies based on whether or not you’re a professional member or a student.

-The student/academic entrance fee is $188, while the professional member fee is $250.
+The student/academic CMA entrance fee is $225, while the professional CMA entrance fee is $300.

 It is important to note that the CMA entrance fee does NOT include the cost of your IMA membership, which is another requirement — more on that in a minute, though!